Algebraic Varieties and Automorphic Functions: Shimura Varieties and Hermitian Symmetric Domains

-We define an algebraic subvariety of $X \subset \C^N$, which is an analytic but not algebraic space, as the restriction to $X$ of an algebraic variety of $\C^N$. \begin{defn} A subset $Y \subset X$ is an \emph{(irreducible) algebraic variety of $X$} if there exists an (irreducible) algebraic variety $Z \subset \C^N$ such that $Y = X \cap Z$. \end{defn}
+We define an algebraic subvariety of $\Omega \subset \C^N$, which is an analytic but not an algebraic space, as the restriction to $\Omega$ of an algebraic variety of $\C^N$. \begin{defn} A subset $Y \subset \Omega$ is an \emph{irreducible algebraic variety of $\Omega$} if there exists an algebraic variety $Z \subset \C^N$ such that $Y$ is an irreducible component of the complex analytic subvariety $\Omega \cap Z\subset\Omega$.
+A subset $Y \subset \Omega$ is called an \emph{algebraic subvariety} if $Y$ is a complex analytic subvariety of $\Omega$ with finitely many irreducible branches and each of the irreducible components of $Y$ is an irreducible algebraic subvariety of $\Omega$. \end{defn}